drocheam/optrace/docs/source/usage/elements.rst

    ot.BoxVolume(dim=[10, 20], length=15, pos=[0, 2, 3])

-Additionally the plotting opacity and color can be specified:
+Additionally, a plotting opacity and color can be specified:

 .. testcode::